Italy migrant tragedy death toll over 60; dozens missing

-STECCATO DI CUTRO, Italy (AP) — The death toll rose to 62 in the migrant tragedy off Italy's southern coast after rescue crews recovered three more bodies Monday, driving home once again the desperate and dangerous boat crossings of people seeking to reach Europe.
+STECCATO DI CUTRO, Italy (AP) — The death toll rose to at least 63 in the migrant tragedy off Italy's southern coast after rescue crews recovered several more bodies Monday, driving home once again the desperate and dangerous boat crossings of people seeking to reach Europe.
 Dozens more were believed to be missing.

-At least seven children perished after a wooden boat broke up in stormy seas on the shoals off the Calabrian coast Sunday.
-Another 80 people survived, but more were feared dead given survivor reports that the boat, which set off from Turkey last week, had carried about 170 people.
+At least eight of the dead were children who perished after a wooden boat broke up in stormy seas on the shoals off the Calabrian coast Sunday.
+Eighty people survived.

-Authorities in the southern city of Crotone asked relatives to provide descriptions and photos of their loved ones through a dedicated email and phone line to help identify the dead, who were being housed in a makeshift morgue at a sports arena.
+“Many of them didn’t know how to swim and they saw people disappear in the waves; they saw them die,” said Giovanna Di Benedetto of Doctors Without Borders, which sent psychologists to help survivors.

+More were feared dead given survivor accounts that the boat, which set off from Turkey last week, was carrying about 170 people.

 People are also reading…

+The center also said in a statement that two Coast Guard vessels and one border police boat would keep up the search overnight, while on Tuesday morning, two helicopters and specialized divers would resume their search.

+Authorities in the southern city of Crotone asked relatives to provide descriptions and photos of loved ones to help identify the dead in a makeshift morgue at a sports arena.

-Fazal Amin, himself a migrant from Pakistan, waited outside the stadium in Crotone on Monday in search of information about a friend's brother in Turkey whose phone stopped working.
+Fazal Amin, himself a migrant from Pakistan, waited outside the stadium in Crotone for information about a friend's brother in Turkey whose phone stopped working.

 “He just wants to know if he is dead or alive,” Amin said.

 Italian authorities rejected criticism of a delayed rescue, noting they had dispatched two rescue boats shortly after the European Union’s border agency spotted the 20-foot (6-meter) boat Saturday night as it headed toward shore.
-The boats had to turn back given the rough seas.
+The rescuers had to turn back because of the rough seas, the authorities said.

-The United Nations and Doctors Without Borders, which had crews on the scene, said many of the victims were Afghans, including members of large families, as well as Pakistanis and Iraqis.
+The United Nations and Doctors Without Borders said many of the victims were Afghans, including members of large families, as well as Pakistanis, Syrians and Iraqis.
 Afghans were the second top nationality to seek asylum in the EU last year, and have increasingly fled the spiraling security, humanitarian and economic troubles that followed the Taliban takeover in August 2021.

+Sixteen Pakistanis survived the shipwreck, Pakistani Prime Minister Shahbaz Sharif said Monday on Twitter.
+Sharif said the survivors told authorities that 20 people from the country had boarded the vessel.

 On Monday, two coast guard vessels searched the seas north to south off Steccato di Cutro while a helicopter flew overhead and a four-wheel vehicle patrolled the beach.
-A strong wind whipped the seas that still churned up splinters of the boat, gas tanks, food containers and shoes.
+A strong wind whipping the seas churned up splinters of the boat, gas tanks, food containers and shoes.

-Firefighters confirmed three more bodies had been recovered Monday morning, but held out little hope for finding survivors.

 “I think no, because the sea conditions are too difficult,” said provincial fire Cmdr.
 Roberto Fasano.
 “But we can never abandon this hope.”

-Note: This story has been edited to correct the last name of Italy's interior minister.